avnes/ansiblecopenhagenmeetup02/arm.md

-# Azure Resource Manager templates
+# Using Azure Resource Manager templates

 An Azure Resource Manager template, or ARM for short, is a JSON file that describes zero to many Azure resources.
 To quote the official documentation at <https://azure.microsoft.com/en-us/resources/templates/>: